akanksha-uchale/akanksha-uchale/README.md

 🎓 **B.E. in Artificial Intelligence & Data Science**
 💻 **Full Stack Developer**
-🤖 **Interested in AI + Full Stack Development**
+🤖 **Exploring AI + Full Stack Development**

-I'm a Full Stack Developer with a background in **Artificial Intelligence & Data Science**, passionate about creating modern, responsive, and user-friendly web applications.
+I'm a **Full Stack Developer with a background in Artificial Intelligence & Data Science**, passionate about building modern, responsive, and user-friendly web applications.

-I enjoy turning ideas into real-world applications and solving problems through technology.
-I'm particularly interested in building clean interfaces, developing reliable backend systems, working with databases, and exploring how AI can be integrated into web applications.

-I believe in continuously learning and improving my skills by building, experimenting with new technologies, and working on practical applications.
+I enjoy turning ideas into practical solutions, solving problems through technology, and exploring how **AI can be integrated with web applications**.
+I’m continuously learning new technologies and improving my development skills through hands-on projects and experimentation.

 ---